-Children in Reception, Year 1 and 2, read fully decodable books with an adult three times per week during our ‘Reading Practice’ sessions.
+Children in Reception, Year 1 and 2, read fully decodable books with an adult three times per week during our reading practice sessions.
 These books are then sent home for children to build their reading fluency and showcase their developing skills and phonetic knowledge to their parents/carers.
-These three reading practice sessions each have a different focus; decoding, prosody (teaching children to read with understanding and expression) and comprehension.
+Each reading practice session has a different focus; decoding, prosody (teaching children to read with understanding and expression) and comprehension.

 Fundamental writing skills will be secured so that they become automatic for all children, allowing them to write with fluency and confidence.
 They will grow their own style and technique, while maintaining technical and grammatical accuracy.
 Children’s writing skills will be future-proof, ensuring that we will equip them to meet and exceed the modern-day expectation.